By: Sharon Aron Baron

 Simmons said Campbell gave him tips and advice, even helping to place him at his current position where he teaches at Coral Springs High School.

 He said it’s easier being a candidate than an elected official and so the work will begin for him tomorrow.
-His goal is to make Coral Springs become a more vibrant and beautiful city and one of the things he will try to do is improve infrastructure, repair their relationship with the small business community and the chamber of commerce, and make sure the city is working in an efficient manner.
+His goal is to make Coral Springs become a more vibrant and beautiful city, and one of the things he will try to do is improve infrastructure, repair their relationship with the small business community and the chamber of commerce, and make sure the city is working efficiently.